Bein Wine

 December 2023 - we're going off-grid!

 Anyone who follows developments in South Africa knows about the problems of Eskom, our state-owned electricity supplier.
 Eskom is plagued by corruption and mismanagement, produces with a totally outdated infrastructure and is over-indebted to the tune of 400 billion Rand.
-After the problems started in 2008, things have gotten worse in recent years, with several daily electrical outages - here euphemistically called "load-shedding" - of 2 to 4 hours each, which of course makes life very difficult.
+After the problems started in 2008, things have gotten worse in recent years, with several daily electrical outages - here euphemistically called "load-shedding" - of 2 to 4 to 6 hours each, which makes life very difficult.
 So we started early on, first with a diesel-generator, then in 2012 with some solar panels and a battery as an emergency back-up.
 But now we have taken the plunge, greatly expanded our solar system and kissed Eskom good-by.
-To top it all off, we also switched to an electric car and are now sailing into the future with exclusively green energy - by the way, as far as we know, as the only wine farm in South Africa.
+To top it all off, we also switched to an electric car and are now sailing into the future with 99% green energy - by the way, as far as we know, as the only wine farm in South Africa.
 What a great start into 2024!

 Weather-wise, December continued to be rather cool and dry, with only a short rain (1.5mm) in the last week of the year.
 However, thanks to the rainy winter, the soil had enough water reserves, so we didn't have to irrigate for the first time until the end of December.
 This was at the same time as the onset of veraison, the color change, which came significantly earlier this year, corresponding to the early budding.